-Retinoblastoma: Retinoblastoma is a highly malignant cancer of the retina of the eye.
+Retinoblastoma is a highly malignant cancer in the retina of the eye.
 It accounts for 2% of childhood malignancies.
-This tumor grows rapidly and if untreated, spreads elsewhere in the body.
+This tumor grows rapidly and, if untreated, spreads elsewhere in the body.
 Some forms of retinoblastoma are known to be inherited, and a clear genetic link has been discovered.
 Retinoblastoma is the only childhood cancer with enough survivors over enough generations to study the hereditary patterns.
 Siblings of retinoblastoma patients have a risk of developing the disease, as one of the parents could be a carrier.
 The incidence of retinoblastoma is increasing because improved treatment methods have increased the number of survivors who then pass the disease to their children.
-Most are discovered before the age of 2 with an average age of 18 months.
+Most are discovered before the age of 2 with an average age of 18 months (about 1 and a half years).
 It is rarely found after the age of 5.